milindmm97/SARmet/README.md

 3. Java_host contains the Java code to set up the server and listen for notifications on the mobile

-4. notifapp_final contians android app code for accessing and sending across the notification
+4. Notification_latest contians android app code for accessing and sending across the notification

 5. VoiceTraining_adaptedModel contains trained voice models using pocketsphinx for voice coammnds.
 Folder contains various python codes requires to be tested.